DBW32/flash-cards/README.md

 Programming Language: Java

 For my final project, I made an Android application inspired by a children's book written by my colleague.
-This book, titled, "Please Be You" is an educational ABC book that uses words associated with important values of self-love to teach kids the alphabet.
+This book, titled "Please Be You", is an educational ABC book that uses words associated with important values of self-love to teach kids the alphabet.
 For example, instead of words like "cat" or "elephant," this book uses words like "confident" or "empathy" to teach kids their ABCs.
 The Android app I built takes the concepts from this book and presents them as virtual flashcards for users to browse through.